How to Make the Best Tasting French Press Coffee

 French Press Coffee Directions

 1. Grind your beans.
-When brewing French press, it’s important that you use a coarse grind; if the one you use is too fine, the grounds can get through the plunger’s mesh filter.
+When brewing French press, it’s important that you use a coarse grind from a burr grinder; if the one you use is too fine, the grounds can get through the plunger’s mesh filter.
 Nobody wants a mouthful of gritty coffee grounds.

 2. Add ground beans to the base of your French press.